murphye/gloo-quickstarts/gloo-edge-minimal-quickstart/README.md

 ## About this Quickstart

-This Quickstart is intended to show the very basics of installing Gloo Edge and running a simple Petstore sample application demo.
+This Quickstart is intended to show the very basics of installing Gloo Edge and running a simple Petstore application demo.

 ## Time to Complete